 Knitted sweaters were a clothing staple throughout the ’40s.
 Sweater styles shared similar designs to the blouse, and were often called knit blouses instead.
-In the UK, sweaters are called jumpers (not to be confused with a jumper dress, popular with teens).
+In the UK, sweaters are called jumpers (not to be confused with an American jumper dress, popular with teens).

 Sweaters could be store-bought, but more often women knitted their own.
 They were a big part of homemade clothing during the decade.
 The 1940s are called the “Golden Age of Knitting.”
 Entire magazines were dedicated to home knitting patterns.
 Most home or women’s magazines also included free patterns for knitting sweaters for the entire family.
 During the war years, an old knit sweater was often unraveled and reworked into new designs.

 1940s Sweater Styles